Sadhvi Siddhali Shree: Biography

-Activism for human rights
+Activism

 Human/Sex Trafficking

-Sadhvi Siddhali Shree suffered from sexual abuse at the age of 6 at her home in Southern California.
-Siddhali Shree is known for her activism in several forms against human trafficking with an emphasis on the victims of sex trafficking.
-In her works, she collaborated with several international human right activists including Rosi Orozco, Cecilia Oebanda, Agnes De Coll etc. Her documentary Stopping Traffic: The Movement to End Sex-Trafficking exposed the sex trade and human trafficking across the nations which operate not only in Europe, Latin American and Asian countries but also in the United States in its cities of Dallas, New Orleans, Houston, Los Angeles etc. As the aftermath post-publication of the documentary, the then president of United States Donald Trump promised to put "full force and weight" of the United States Government in order to curb the evils of human trafficking which comprises the illicit business worth more than 150 billion USD.
+Sadhvi Siddhali Shree is known for her activism in several forms against human trafficking with an emphasis on the victims of sex trafficking.
+In her works, she collaborated with several international human right activists including Rosi Orozco, Cecilia Oebanda, Agnes De Coll etc.

+Her documentary Stopping Traffic: The Movement to End Sex-Trafficking exposed the sex trade and human trafficking across the nations which operate not only in Europe, Latin American and Asian countries but also in the United States in its cities of Dallas, New Orleans, Houston, Los Angeles etc. As the aftermath post-publication of the documentary, the then president of United States Donald Trump promised to put "full force and weight" of the United States Government in order to curb the evils of human trafficking which comprises the illicit business worth more than 150 billion USD.